JolivetteSax/door_alert/README.md

  - send_sms
    - You provide - twilio CURL statement with whatever else you want

+## Installing

 The open_alert program will look at phone_numbers.txt for a list of recipients

-## Installing
+Set up the raspberry pi to connect to your wifi, it will reconnect on startup.

-In order to make this run automatically, edit this file:
+In order to make the PI run the door_alert automatically, edit this file:

 .config/lxsession/LXDE-pi/autostart